-- Age 18 or older by the program start date;
+- Age 18 or older by the program start date; and

-- Strong interest in immersing themselves in another culture;
+- Strong interest in immersing themselves in another culture; and

-- No outstanding financial obligations to ECC;
+- No outstanding financial obligations to ECC; and

 - Approval and recommendation of home institution study abroad advisor.

-- Completion of at least 12 hours of college-level coursework by the intended program start date;
+- Completion of at least 12 hours of college-level coursework by the intended program start date.

-- Completion of one college writing course, commonly known as English Composition I and/or II (IAI C900, C1901R, C1900R or C1900), or the equivalent, with a B or better;
+- Completion of one college writing course, commonly known as English Composition I and/or II (IAI C900, C1901R, C1900R or C1900), or the equivalent, with a B or better.

 In order to apply to a study abroad program, students must:

-- Submit a program application;
+- Submit a program application.

-- Submit an official college transcript;
+- Submit an official college transcript.

 - Submit a copy of their passport.
 If the student will apply for a passport upon acceptance, a copy of a government-issued identification (e.g. driver’s license, state id) is acceptable.

 It is the policy of Elgin Community College to not discriminate on the basis of disability in access to or participation in its programs or activities.
-Elgin Community College therefore provides reasonable accommodations to assist persons with disabilities.
+Elgin Community College provides reasonable accommodations to assist persons with disabilities.
 Although it is the intention of Elgin Community College to provide accessible study abroad opportunities to all students, legal mandates to provide reasonable accommodations are not consistent worldwide, and the ability to provide accommodations varies based on destination, need, and the ability of international partners to meet the accommodation request.
 Individuals who wish to request reasonable accommodation for a study abroad program must contact the Office of Disability Services at least 16 weeks (one semester) in advance of international travel.